 For locals, biking is the preferred mode of transportation.
-It's much quicker than walking and the tram abides by it's own schedule not yours.
+It's offers faster speeds than walking, and more flexibility than the tram.

 While in Amsterdam, biking around the city can be a really fun and quick way of seeing the city.
 But make sure to abide by the following rules so that you can fit in with the Amsterdammers, and not piss them off!
 They don't exactly have much patience for tourists on bikes!

 1. Stay off the bike for at least a few hours and try to be a good pedestrian.
 Amsterdammers don’t appreciate bad cyclists so if you haven’t been on a bike in a while, might not be best to try it here.

 2. If you are insecure of your skills riding a bike, consider doing a bike tour guide rather than biking as mean of transport.
 It's easier to locals to spot and avoid bad (or inexperienced cyclists) if they're in a designated group.